-Red Wing Shoes is the premier boot for craftsmen across the world.
-But Millennials don’t have a connection to the brand and typically choose cheaper options.
+Red Wing Shoes is the premier boot for tradespeople across the world.
+It has a legacy of offering quality work boots to a passionate fan base of established tradespeople.
+However, Millennials don’t have a strong connection with the brand and frequently purchase competing products at lower price points.

 Scope of work

 Media Planning & Buying